langchain-ai/web-explorer/README.md

 * Vectorstore: Select the vectorstore and embeddings you want to use (e.g., Chroma, OpenAIEmbeddings).
 * Select the LLM you want to use (e.g., ChatOpenAI).

-To use `st.secrets` set enviorment variable in `secrets.toml` file.
+To use `st.secrets` set enviorment variables in `.streamlit/secrets.toml` file.

 Or, simply set all API keys and remove `st.secrets`:
 ```